Some people are of the opinion that dirt bike movies are almost as exciting to watch as actual dirt bike events themselves.

 $148,792

-Narrated by Hollywood icon Brad Pitt, Hitting the Apex is a gripping documentary that chronicles the journeys of six of the fastest motorcycle racers the world has ever known.
-The film follows their remarkable careers as they reach the pinnacle of their sport.
+Narrated by Hollywood legend Brad Pitt, Hitting the Apex is a captivating documentary that delves into the thrilling world of MotoGP.
+It explores the journeys of six of the world's fastest motorcycle racers, chronicling their rise to the summit of their sport.

 Documentary